 - Cites/Year: Citations per full calendar year after publication, through the end of our records.
 The displayed values are the max, the mean, the standard error of the mean (SEM), and the median (MED) of the papers in the group.
 For example, a paper published in June 2012 with 30 citations by the end of 2014 would have 30 citations / 2 full calendar years (2013 and 2014) = 15 cites/year.

 - RCR: Relative Citation Ratio represents a citation-based measure of scientific influence of one or more articles.
-It is calculated as the cites/year of each paper, normalized to the citations per year received by NIH-funded papers in the same field and year.
-A paper with an RCR of 1.0 has received the same number of cites/year as the average NIH-funded paper in its field, while a paper with an RCR of 2.0 has received twice as many cites/year as the median NIH-funded paper in its field.
+RCR represents the field- and time-normalized citation rate, and is benchmarked to 1.0 for a typical (median) NIH paper in the corresponding year of publication.
+Fields are defined for each article by using its co-citation network.
+This benchmarking process ensures that a paper with an RCR of 1.0 has received the same number of cites/year as the median NIH-funded paper in its field, while a paper with an RCR of 2.0 has received twice as many cites/year as the median NIH-funded paper in its field.
 The displayed values are the max, the mean, the standard error of the mean (SEM), and the median (MED) of the papers in the group.

 - Weighted RCR: This is the sum of the RCRs in this portfolio.
 This weights the article count by influence relative to NIH-funded papers.
 A highly influential set of articles will have a higher Weighted RCR than Total Pubs, while a set of articles with below-average influence will have a lower Weighted RCR than Total Pubs.